fairuztsn/Greenleaf/README.md

 - Detailed education is provided on utilizing maggots as a bioconversion method.

 #### Benefits
-- Provides an eco-friendly solution for organic waste treatment.
+- Provides an eco-friendly solution for organic waste treatment. 🌱
-- Facilitates safe and easy transactions with maggot sellers.
+- Facilitates safe and easy transactions with maggot sellers. 💳🛒
 - Offers detailed education on utilizing maggots for waste processing.

 ## Our Impact

-We believe our app will contribute significantly to waste reduction, targeting 35.83 million tons by 2022.
-Furthermore, based on August 2023 data, we anticipate creating jobs for 7.86 million people through our partners involved in waste collection.
+We believe our app will contribute significantly to waste reduction, targeting 35.83 million tons by 2022. ♻️ Furthermore, based on August 2023 data, we anticipate creating jobs for 7.86 million people through our partners involved in waste collection. 🌐

-Join us in breaking the cycle of waste and fostering a sustainable and economically thriving community!
+Join us in breaking the cycle of waste and fostering a sustainable and economically thriving community! 🌍💪

-*Note: All monetary values are in Indonesian Rupiah (IDR).*
+Note: All monetary values are in Indonesian Rupiah (IDR). 💰🇮🇩